 - How much would it cost to renovate?

-- If I choose to rent it, how much rental income can I expect to receive?
+- If I choose to rent it, how much rental income would I be likely to receive?

 Surveys & Valuations

-Seek advice from local estate agents and a surveyor as to the property’s value now and after you have renovated it.
-Further information can be found on this website:
+For example, you could seek advice from local estate agents and a surveyor as to the property’s value now and once you have renovated it.

-As mentioned earlier, it can be difficult to obtain a mortgage on any property which is in poor condition, and this includes empty homes.
-If you want to apply for a mortgage both for buying and renovating a property, you could be asking for more than it is worth in its current condition.
-From a lender’s perspective, lending in these circumstances is high risk because, if you don’t repay the loan, the property may not be worth enough for them to recover the money you borrowed.
+As already stated, it can prove difficult to obtain a mortgage on a property which is in particularly poor condition, including empty homes.
+If you want to apply for a mortgage both to buy and renovate a property, you may be asking for more than the property is currently worth.
+From a lender’s perspective, lending in these circumstances is high risk because, if the mortgage or loan is not repaid, the property may not be worth enough to repay the outstanding debt.

-The Empty Homes Agency lists the following as some of the many lenders who have mortgage products particularly suited to rescuing empty properties.
+The Empty Homes Agency lists the following as some of the lenders who have mortgage products which may be suitable for the purchase of empty properties.

 - The Ecology Building Society